-Anti HIV drugs available in Malaysia is listed below.
-These drugs are classified according to the in a different ways of action they attack the HIV virus.
+Anti retroviral drugs is listed below.
+These drugs are classified according to the different ways of action they attack the HIV virus.

 - Zidovudine (AZT)